yiphei/yif-AI/future_attention_transformer/README.md

 ## Motivations

-In the canonical decoder transformer, the attention layer computes an attention matrix for each head, like the figure below.
+In the canonical decoder transformer, the attention layer computes an attention matrix $A$ for each head, like the figure below.

 <div align="center">
   <img src="assets/unmasked.svg" alt="sdasd" width="400">
 </div>

-Because transformer models are trained in a parallel way, a causal mask must be applied to the attention matrix to prevent the model from peeking at future tokens and thus from cheating.
-In the figure below, the mask is depicted with red squares.
+Because transformer models are trained in a parallel way, a causal mask $M$ must be applied to the attention matrix $A$ to prevent the model from peeking at future tokens and thus from cheating.
+Stated more formally,

+...

+In the figure below, the mask $m$ is depicted with red squares.

 <div align="center">
   <img src="assets/causal_mask.svg" alt="sdasd" width="400">